-Violence in North West Cameroon has forced already hard-pressed families to flee their homes in search of some measure of security.
+Violence in Northwest Region of Cameroon has forced already hard-pressed families to flee their homes in search of some measure of security.
 They take only what they can carry from their homes.
 They survive only to find they have limited income opportunities and struggle to pay for food and household expenses.

-The CRS-led Anglophone Crisis Emergency Response, or ACER project, funded by the U.S. Agency for International Development’s Bureau for Humanitarian Assistance is helping families in the North West cover their needs during this period of insecurity and the COVID-19 pandemic.
+The CRS-led Anglophone Crisis Emergency Response, or ACER project, funded by the U.S. Agency for International Development’s Bureau for Humanitarian Assistance is helping families in the Northwest Region cover their needs during this period of insecurity and the COVID-19 pandemic.

 One participant who has benefited from the project is Joseph, a 41-year-old teacher from Kumbo.
 Amid the sound of gunshots and reports of kidnappings, threats and killings within his own community, Joseph fled his home in September 2018 with his wife and three children to seek shelter in Douala—Cameroon’s largest city and economic center.

 During the two years since, Joseph and his family have relocated four times, in the end returning to the Northwest Region and settling in the city of Akum.
 With his wife suffering from a heart condition, Joseph picked up odd jobs during this period of displacement but was unable to save enough money for a medical intervention that could have saved her life.
 She passed away during the family’s stay in Douala.
 Since then, Joseph’s younger sister joined him with her two children, resulting in a total of seven family members under Joseph’s care.

 Despite Joseph’s efforts to support his family, his children were sometimes still going to bed hungry.
 Then he heard about the ACER project, implemented by CRS and its local partner, Caritas, in the Archdiocese of Bamenda.
 It was at this point that things began to take a positive turn.

 “I heard about CRS and Caritas from my neighbor who registered last year and benefited from the e-voucher card system,” says Joseph.